canonical/spark-client-snap/docs/tutorial/spark-tutorial/t-spark-shell.md

   return count
 ```

-The string `lines` can now be passed into this function and the number of vowels can be printed as:
+To test this function, the string `lines` can now be passed into it and the number of vowels is printed to the console as follows:

 ```python
 >>> count_vowels(lines)